Suggestions, Comments and Complaints

 If you wish to make a formal complaint, please do so as soon as possible – ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.

-You should address your complaint in writing to Sarah Bryant, Practice Manager.
+You should address your complaint in writing to Natasha Newman, Practice Manager.
 She will make sure that we deal with your concerns promptly and in the correct way.

 Please be as specific and concise as possible.